-Composing for Saxophone Composing for a Solo Instrument >
+Composing for Saxophone Composing for Specific Instruments >

 Guidance on composing for saxophone.
-BCMG saxophonist Kyle Horch talks on video about composing for oboe: the range, traditional and extended techniques and composing idiomatically for the instrument.
+BCMG saxophonist Kyle Horch talks about composing for oboe: the range, traditional and extended techniques and composing idiomatically for the instrument.

 Activity Panel